*Articles (Peer reviewed)

 *Chapters in Edited Volumes

-16. VALENÇA, Marcelo M.; DUARTE, Daniel Edler.
+17. VALENÇA, Marcelo M.; DUARTE, Daniel Edler.
 “The Sea as an Institution: A Constructivist Approach to Maritime Spaces”.
 In: Moreira, William de Sousa (ed.)
-Nothing, but the Sea: Global Dialogues on Maritime Domain.
-Routledge: London, 2022.
-(Forthcoming)
+Power and the Maritime Domain: A Global Dialogue.
+Routledge: London, 2023, p.
+28-41.

 15. VALENÇA, Marcelo M.; MENEZES, Soraya Fonteneles.
 “International Relations and the Sea: a perspective from international institutions”.
 In: ALMEIDA, F. E. Alves de; MOREIRA, W. M. Maritime Studies: visions and perspectives.
 RIo de Janeiro: Centro de Documentação da Marinha, 2021, p.
 115-141.